 Another unique manuscript is Mark Twain’s and written story of Tom Sawyer which was written in 1876.

 I believe these museums are each worth a visit in every city where one is located.
-To preserve history of this age is a difficult undertaking and the Karpeles has created these wonderful antique keepsakes that would not have survived without very special care.
-This is a wonderful place to take you children for the educational benefit.
+To preserve the history of this age is a difficult undertaking, and the Karpeles has created these wonderful antique keepsakes that would not have survived without very special care.
+This is a wonderful place to take your children for the educational benefit.

 They are freely given the people of the United States for a closer look at their past history.
 What a marvelous gift!